skylight-hq/skylight.digital/pages/brand/outreach/layout_design.md

 When creating Skylight assets for marketing and communications purposes, we have a few guidelines that we’d like you to follow.

-1. Lead with primary blue in design
+1. Lead with primary blue in designatterns adds personality to the images.
-1. Web elements, like buttons, are set in Roboto Mono typeface
+1. Headlines use sentence case in Franklin Libre Semibold.
-1. Headlines use sentence case in Franklin Libre Semibold
+1. “Tech” elements, like buttons, are set in Roboto Mono.
 </div>
 </div>